 ♥ Encourage re-blooming

-♥ Encourage fruit production, colourful stems or foliage
+♥ Encourage fruit production, colorful stems or foliage

 ♥ Keep a shrub smaller than it usually grows